fumcs/fumcs.github.io/_posts/2023-08-15-Bike-Part-II.md

 ## Data visualization
 ### trips per hour in a month:

-{% include figure.html path="assets/img/GNN/trips_per_hour-scatterplot-divvybikes.png" class="img-fluid rounded z-depth-1"%}
+{% include figure.html path="assets/img/GNN/trips_per_hour-scatterplot-divvybikes.png" class="img-fluid rounded z-depth-1" style="max-width: 50%; height: auto;" %}

 ### Histogram of Number of Stations with a certain number of Arrivals+Departures in a Week: